 Motorola Moto X4 4GB RAM Price starts at Rs.
-22,790.
-The lowest price of Motorola Moto X4 4GB RAM is at Amazon, which is 1% less than the cost of Moto X4 4GB RAM at Flipkart (Rs.
+12,990.
+The lowest price of Motorola Moto X4 4GB RAM is at TataCLiQ, which is 44% less than the cost of Moto X4 4GB RAM at Gadgetsnow (Rs.
 22999).
 This phone is available in 32 GB, 64 GB, 64 GB storage variants.

 When Motorola announced the Moto X4 at IFA 2017, it came as a surprise for many.
 Once Motorola’s premium smartphone line up, the Moto X series was virtually dead with no new smartphone launches with the Moto X moniker announced since 2015.
 Motorola, it seems, were too busy concentrating on their budget Moto G and wanted to move away from the old Moto X series.
 When Motorola announced the new Moto Z series in 2016, most of us were led to believe that we would never see a Moto X branded handset again.
 That, however, was not to be.Say hello to the new Motorola Moto X4.

 As you might have guessed from its name, this is the fourth generation Moto X handset from the company.
 The Moto X4 is positioned as an upper-mid-range smartphone and comes in two versions in India - an entry-level 32GB storage and 3GB RAM version and a top-of-the-line 64GB storage and 4GB RAM variant.
 Motorola sent us the 64GB RAM version for this review.
 Needless to say, both these handsets are identical in all other respects, save for the RAM and storage differences.